What we do

 Community arts exploring the lead and silver mining heritage of the North Pennines

-The Land of Lead and Silver project focuses on the lead and silver mining and processing of the North Pennines and aims to develop new audiences to this mining heritage across the whole of the National Landscape area.
-The artist-in-residence and three art bursaries for 2025 have been announced.
-The artists will offer workshops across the North Pennines National Landscape to take a new and exciting look at the lead and silver mining heritage of the area and engage people with the industrial heritage in creative and accessible ways.
+The Land of Lead and Silver project focuses on the lead and silver mining and processing of the North Pennines National Landscape and aims to develop new audiences to this mining heritage.
+Applications are now open for an artist-in-residence and three art bursaries for the community arts programme for 2026.

 Artist bursaries